apptainer/apptainer-userdocs/singularity_and_docker.rst

  Differences and Limitations vs Docker
 ***************************************

-Though Docker / OCI container compatibility is a goal of {Singularity}, there are some differences and limitations due to the way {Singularity}
+Though Docker / OCI container compatibility is a goal of {Project}, there are some differences and limitations due to the way {Project}
 was designed to work well on shared systems and HPC clusters.
 If you are having difficulty running a specific Docker container, check through the list of differences below.
 There are workarounds for many of the issues